For patients who were not finding sufficient relief

 MBSR is a structured program

 MBSR is presented as an 8-week program comprised of a required orientation, eight weekly class meetings, and a six-hour session on a weekend day, totaling 27.5 hours of instruction; plus daily home assignments.
-27.5 CEUs are available for health care professionals.
+25 CE hours are available for some health care professionals.
 The program is a vehicle for active learning requiring commitment and steady effort.
 StressCare teachers are committed to compassionate support and guidance for all participants.
 More information for providers

 Giving people tools for recovery from stress